funcxz/funcxz.github.io/index.md

 At leisure time I like to learn functional programing, tools, languages and related ecosystems.
 Sometimes I use F#, Scala and Clojure to support my daily activities but primarily it is C# that I do for production.

 This is my micro-blog and code snippets library that I use to learn and stay hands-on.
-During my regular functional exercises I will train to solve one specific problem using different languages with functional attitude, using the best they can provide.
+During my regular functional exercises I will train to solve one specific problem using different languages with functional attitude, employing the best they can provide.

 <p>